klaguedan/tut-datahub-and-github/index.md

 ---

-# 1️⃣ Set up remote Github-Datahub access without having to log in repeatedly
+# 1️⃣ Creating your private key

 **<ins>Github Settings:</ins>**
 - Go to **SSH and GPG keys** in the sidebar.